FMhyxeee/my-leveldb/readme.md

 ## Status

 * User-facing methods exist: Read/Write/Delete; snapshots; iteration
-* Compaction is supported, but no manual ones.
+* Compaction is supported, including manual ones.
 * Fully synchronous: Efficiency gains by using non-atomic types, but writes may occasionally block during a compaction.
-* Compatibility: Not yet assessed.
+In --release mode, an average compaction takes 0.2-0.5 seconds.
+* Compatible with the original implementation.
+If it isn't (crash/read error/write error), it's a bug and needs to be fixed.
+* Performance is decent; while not quite up to par with the original (we don't use multithreading, for example) it is very much usable.

 ## Goals

-Some of the goals of this project are
+Some of the goals of this implementation are

-* A few copies of data as possible; most of the time, slices of bytes (`&[u8]`) are used.
-Owned memory is represented as `Vec<u8>` (and then possibly borrowed as slice)
+* As few copies of data as possible; most of the time, slices of bytes (`&[u8]`) are used.
+Owned memory is represented as `Vec<u8>` (and then possibly borrowed as slice).
+Zero-copy is not always possible, though, and sometimes simplicity is favored.
 * Correctness -- self-checking implementation, good test coverage, etc. Just like the original implementation.
 * Clarity; commented code, clear structure (hopefully doing a better job than the original implementation).